christrotter/whisper-automation/README.md

   - Which is still not great, cuz it's doing weird magic with stdout
 - SQS is a black box - have not found a way to 'see the queue'
 - Sometimes you just need a thing to run and be done, as a tool
-- Not everything needs to be an API (e.g. worker)
+- Not everything needs to be an API (*e.g. worker just pulling tasks*)
 - Using a logger instead of print
 - Bash functions are super handy, but not without limitations...
-- ...so creating python code to do the model init, better than bash (not even possible in bash?)
+- ...so creating python code to do the model init, better than bash (*not even possible in bash?*)
   - i.e. a new hammer
 - Using env vars with defaults
 - Writing code for containers requires ensuring it works locally AND in the container